mrisney/gt-snowflake/README.md

 # Documentation and Version Control:
-Document any code changes and adhere to GeoServer's best practices for developing extensions Use version control (e.g., Git) to manage your codebase and track changes.
+Document any code changes and adhere to GeoServer's best practices for developing extensions.
+Use version control (e.g., Git) to manage your codebase and track changes.
 If you encounter any issues during these steps or need further assistance, feel free to ask!